 26. The Association may from time to time by ordinary resolution increase or reduce the number of Governors.
 The Board of Governors may, at its discretion, appoint a sub-committee to assist it to identify the relevant skills set required by proposed candidates and the extent to which such candidates match the requisite skills set and the Board of Governors or such sub-committee may determine that any proposed candidates must be approved by the Board of Governors or such sub-committee before being put forward as a proposed candidate.

 27. Subject to provisions of any standing orders made under Article 64 below, the Board of Governors shall have power at any time to appoint any person to be a Governor to fill a vacancy in the Board.
 They will hold office until the next Annual General Meeting and then they may be elected by the members of the Association or appointed by the Board as an appointed Governor.
 For the purposes of this Article the Board shall decide how many vacancies there are subject to Article 15.
-The Board of Governors may also co-opt up to two additional persons onto the Board of Governors in accordance with Article 15(c) at any time who shall hold office until the next Annual General Meeting unless removed by the Board of Governors.
-Any Governor so co-opted pursuant to this Article shall hold office only until the next following Annual General Meeting, and shall then be eligible for election or appointment by the Board as an appointed Governor.
+The Board of Governors may also co-opt up to two additional persons onto the Board of Governors in accordance with Article 15(c) at any time who shall hold office for one calendar year unless removed by the Board of Governors.
+Any Governor so co-opted pursuant to this Article shall hold office for one calendar year, and shall then be eligible for election or appointment by the Board as an appointed Governor.
 In the event that a co-opted Governor goes on to be elected by the members or appointed by the Board as an appointed Governor, for the purposes of the maximum terms of office referred to in Article 24 his or her initial appointment shall be the date on which he or she was first co-opted.

 28. The Board of Governors may at any time and from time to time by resolution appoint any person whether or not a member of the Association to be Patron of the Association and may determine the period for which s/he shall hold office.

-29. There shall be a President of the Association appointed by the Board of Governors with effect from the Annual General Meeting for a term of three years.
+29. There shall be a President of the Association appointed by the Board of Governors at any time for a term of three years.
 The same individual shall not hold office as President for more than six consecutive years.

-30. There shall be a maximum of twelve Vice Presidents appointed by the Board of Governors with effect from the Annual General Meeting for a term of five years.
+30. There shall be a maximum of twelve Vice Presidents appointed by the Board of Governors at any time who shall each serve for a term of five years.
 The same individual shall not hold office as Vice President for more than ten consecutive years.

 31. The posts of Patron, President and Vice President of the Association are honorary only and carry no voting rights except as provided for in Articles 32 and 33.

 32. The Board of Governors may elect or remove the Chair or any other Officer that it wishes.
-There shall be a Chair appointed by the Board of Governors from amongst the elected Governors for a period of three years with effect from the Annual General Meeting.
+There shall be a Chair appointed by the Board of Governors from amongst the elected Governors for a period of four years with effect from the Annual General Meeting.
 This shall apply, subject to the Board of Governors’ approval, even if the person was appointed as the Chair prior to the 2020 AGM.
 For the avoidance of doubt the appointed Governors and any co-opted Governors shall take part in the selection process of the Chair or any other Officers appointed by the Board of Governors.
 In the case of an equality of votes in respect of the election of the Chair the President of the Association shall have a deciding vote.
-The Chair, or in her or his absence the Deputy Chair, shall Chair all General Meetings of the Association and all meetings of the Board of Governors.
+The Chair, or in her or his absence the Deputy Chair, shall chair all General Meetings of the Association and all meetings of the Board of Governors.
 Governors are entitled to attend any meeting of all sub-committees and boards of the Association howsoever they may be constituted.
 The Chair shall be entitled to delegate to the Deputy Chair or to any one or more Governors any or all of her or his powers and duties for such period and subject to such conditions and generally as s/he shall think fit.
 The same individual shall not hold office as Chair for more than two consecutive terms.
 On cessation of the Chair’s period of office s/he may retire from the Board or may continue to serve her or his remaining time as a Governor subject to the approval of the Board of Governors.